What Palm Trees Are Native To United States (with Pictures)

 Paurotis Palm Tree (Acoelorrhaphe wrightii).
 Photo by Wiki Commons.

-It grows in colonies, sprouting from an underground main stem with multiple suckers clustered at its base.
+Paurotis Palm, scientific name Acoelorrhaphe wrightii or Paurotis wrightii, is a clustering palm that forms tight clumps of unique slender trunks.
+It grows in a colony from an underground main stem with multiple suckers clustered at the base.

-This palm species thrives in the Everglades of Florida but is absent from the Florida Keys.
-Among its various common names are the Everglades Palm and the Silver Saw Palmetto Palm.
+This palm grows in the Everglades of Florida but not on the Keys.
+Some other common names for this palm are Everglades Palm and Silver Saw Palmetto Palm.

 11. Royal Palm (Roystonea regia)